For more of her pieces in this collection go here: http://www.carriewitherell.com/

 The instrumentals have a consistently gentle, acoustic sound which matches his calm and low voice.
 His song writing as an artist is just too beautiful to me, his words are deep and clear to where you can hear his emotion weather its somewhat heart wrenching to a feeling of something brighter.
 His outlook on life is shown in his artistic value and in his lyrics.
 Through words he portrays someone who is capable of open minded, emotional independence and sees the world in a more complex way.

 His words are his deep thoughts, they seem as if they stem out from something experienced or something witnessed, and he manages to make you feel what he feels, as if he places the emotion into the sound and as you listen the emotion transfers inside of you.
-This is why his style sets him apart from other artists in his genre.
+This is why his style sets him apart from other artists in his genre."I like to feel the burn of the audience's eyes when im whispering all my darkest secrets into the microphone"

 - Conor Oberst